itsschwer/ror2-discordrichpresence/README.md

 1.2.1
 - Added Nemesis Enforcer, Nemesis Commando, Chirr, Executioner, An Arbiter, and Red Mist character icons
-- (Hopefully) fix lunar detonation presence
+- Fix lunar detonation presence
 - Add outro (credits) presence
 - Fixed an issue where multiplayer clients would have their stage number behind by one
 - Fixed an issue where Steam lobbies would update presence incorrectly after a user joins